Opinion and News Analysis

 Louisiana’s initiative has fared well: It doesn’t get bogged down in the

 schools’ day-to-day operations.
-(It offloads that responsibility onto school
+(It offloads that responsibility on school

 leaders—where it belongs.)
 And it scraps the current edu-governance system (no